 If you have any problems while you are with us, the University's Counselling Service offers a quiet and confidential place with trained counsellors to help you work through your difficulties.

-Our University Nursery in Durham caters for children from two months to school age.
-It is open from 8am to 6pm Monday to Friday throughout the year, and as a student of the University you will be eligible for preferential rates.
+Our University Nursery in Durham caters for children from 6 weeks to school age.
+It is open from 8am to 6pm Monday to Friday throughout the year.

 Healthcare and GP Services

 At Durham University we take the health and well being of our students very seriously.
 When you arrive at Durham, you are advised to register with a local GP practice.
 Please make sure that your college knows which practice you are registered with.

 Support for care leavers

 The University is dedicated to supporting all prospective and current students with their individual needs.
 This includes dedicated support for those who have spent time in care.

 The Durham Students' Union has a dedicated advice centre that offers free advice on finance and student funding, academic, personal and employment issues, and which is a useful initial contact for legal advice.
 The Union also has an education and welfare officer, and your college will always be on hand to offer support and advice.